Tax and Financial Problems

 Neither the Internal Revenue Service nor the state of Colorado will allow a company that owes back payroll taxes to remain open for business unless it has a plan to resolve the unpaid taxes.
 After notices and phone calls are ignored, the government will file a federal tax lien and levy the company’s bank accounts until the business can’t write a check with confidence that the money to cover the check is still in its account.
 In some cases, the government even levies the taxpayer’s customers.

-Joanne Underhill & Associates, P.C. assists business owners in resolving federal, state, and local tax disputes.
-The firm’s attorneys know the tax collection process and can find a solution that makes sense and is affordable.
+Joanne Underhill & Associates, P.C. of Greenwood and Denver, CO assists business owners in resolving federal, state, and local tax disputes.
+Our attorneys know the tax collection process and can find a solution that makes sense and is affordable.
 It is possible to gain time to stabilize the situation.
-The firm’s attorneys can and do negotiate with the IRS or the Colorado state agency on a client’s behalf.
+Our attorneys can and do negotiate with the IRS or the Colorado state agency on a client’s behalf.

 It is the firm’s practice to work with the company’s owners to resolve a tax problem on the most favorable terms possible.
 This is because at some point in time some unpaid business taxes (most notably, unpaid federal and state payroll taxes) can become a personal tax liability of the owners themselves.